Out of the Park Baseball 21 Game Cover

 • “It manages to simulate the emotional experience of following a franchise as a fan.”

-Players find the grinding aspect of the game to be tedious at times, although the overall gameplay remains engaging and not overly slow.
-While the experience is enjoyable, many do not anticipate investing extensive hours into grinding through long-term progression.
+Players appreciate the game's enjoyable in-game playability but find the grinding aspect can be tedious at times.
+While the experience is generally engaging, many do not foresee investing extensive hours into grinding through long-term progression.

 • “I'm enjoying the game, but it can be super tedious at times.”